 Let’s explore how we can view Google Docs history and collaborate on Docs effectively in this article.

 How to track changes/versions control in a Google Doc?

-You can view version control by going to version history by just hitting Ctrl+Shift+Alt+ H on your keyboard (Windows only).
+You can view version control by going to version history by just hitting Ctrl+Shift+Alt+ H from your keyboard (This is for Windows users).

-In your google docs, Find your document’s title, then look down and right of the title for a statement about the document’s edit history.
+In your Google Docs, Find your document’s title, then you can look at down and then right of the title for the statement regarding edit history of your document.

-It will be something along the lines of, “Last edit was 4 minutes ago”.
-You can reveal the Version control by clicking on this link.
+You will see something like , “Last edit was 4 minutes ago”.
+You can reveal the Version control by clicking on this particular link.